LonerHermitNEET/Matthew/Matthew.md

-The goblin stood in front of him.
-His face sure and committed, Matthew's breath cycling without pause, the blade he held thirsty for a syrupy strike.
+The goblin stood in front of Matthew, whose face was sure and committed, his breath cycling without pause, and the blade he held thirsty for a syrupy strike.

 Even now, he grinned; a vague multifaceted impression of intentions lingering behind his expression—time would not pause for him.